Mercuric amidochloride

 Mercuric amidochloride is an inorganic compound with the formula Hg(NH2)Cl|auto=1.

 Preparation and properties

 It arises from the reaction of mercury(II) chloride and ammonia (Calomel reaction), where the resulting mercuric amidochloride is highly insoluble.

 It forms white crystals in the shape of small prisms.
-It tastes earthy and metallic, but is a deadly poison and should not be ingested.
+It has been described as having an earthy, metallic flavor.

-At the molecular level, it organizes as a zig-zag 1-dimensional polymer (HgNH2)_{n}| with chloride counterions.
+At the molecular level, it organizes as a zig-zag one-dimensional polymer (HgNH2)_{n}| with chloride counterions.